turingschool/curriculum/tutorials/models/validations.markdown

 ### Custom Validations

-Rare is the true need for a custom validation, but it can be done when none of the above will work.

 For custom validations, call the `validate` method with a symbol specifying the instance method to be called.
 When a record is saved, that method will be called.

 ```ruby